 Learn about coffee on a finca tour

 There’s a reason Salento has built up the tourism and Filandia has lagged behind, and that’s mainly due to its proximity to visitor-ready coffee farms.
 There are a couple of coffee tours around Filandia, but we preferred to stick to the ones closer to Salento because they are higher rated and less expensive.
-We’ve now done 3 coffee tours in Salento during our multiple visits to Quindío, you can see a full breakdown of which are best in our complete guide to Salento.
+We’ve now done 3 finca tours in Salento during our multiple visits to Quindío, you can see a full breakdown of which are best in our review of these three of the most popular Salento coffee tours.

 If you want to find something nearer to Filandia, you have the option of Finca El Mirador, which is reservation only and includes a whole hour of coffee tasting after the hour tour, so you can expect it to go as in-depth as wine tasting for any coffee connoisseurs out there.
 However, for 50,000 COP for just the tour and an extra 25,000 for tasting, this is up there with the most expensive coffee tours in the area.